 When treatment ends, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you might have and do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 Follow-up care will be very important after treatment for adrenal cancer.
 One reason for this is that the cancer can come back (recur), even after treatment for early-stage disease.
 You should see your doctor frequently after treatment and less often later on.
 If you are taking mitotane, your follow-up appointments may need to be more frequent to see if the mitotane levels in your blood are in a good range and if there are any side effects from this drug.
 Remember that mitotane will also suppress the usual adrenal steroid hormone production from your other, normal adrenal gland.
 As a result, you will need to take hormone replacement tablets to protect you against cortisol deficiency.
 CT scans may be done periodically to see if the cancer has returned or is continuing to grow.
 Periodic tests of your blood and urine hormone levels will be done to evaluate the success of drugs in suppressing hormone production by the cancer.

 It is important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-Should your cancer come back, our document When Your Cancer Comes Back: Cancer Recurrence can give you information on how to manage and cope with this phase of your treatment.
-You can get this document by calling 1-800-227-2345, or you can read it online.
+Should your cancer come back, Understanding Recurrence can give you information on how to manage and cope with this phase of your treatment.

 Seeing a new doctor